 Unfortunately, there have been few studies done in terms of the effects of mushrooms on hamsters, and the research that has been done was performed with toxic mushrooms.
-This is why we recommend strongly against feeding your hamster wild mushrooms, as they are easily misidentified.
+This is why we strongly recommend against feeding wild mushrooms to your hamster, as they are easily misidentified.

-All mushrooms, even the well-loved, common Button and Oyster varieties, contain trace amounts of carcinogenic compounds in their raw form.
+Certain mushrooms contain trace amounts of potentially harmful or carcinogenic compounds in their raw form.
 Even though this is a negligible amount when it comes to humans and shouldn’t do any harm, in tiny mammals like hamsters, it can potentially cause health complications.
 Luckily, these carcinogens are vastly negated during cooking, but there are other hazards too.

-Mushrooms are mildly acidic, which may cause gastric upset and dental issues, especially when eaten raw.
+Mushrooms are not nutritionally compatible with hamsters, and therefore, they may cause gastric upset and dental issues.
 Also, we highly advise against cooking mushrooms with oil, butter, or seasonings before giving them to your hamster, as none of these ingredients are good for their health.

-With the lack of studies and scientific papers related to hamsters and mushroom consumption, the potential health hazards and lack of any real nutritional benefits that hamsters cannot easily obtain elsewhere make us recommend against feeding mushrooms to your hamster.
-There are many proponents on the internet who will argue that small amounts of mushrooms are perfectly fine for hamsters, and while that may be true, it may also not be — we just don’t know.
+The lack of studies and scientific papers related to hamsters and mushroom consumption, the potential health hazards, and the lack of any real nutritional benefits that hamsters cannot easily obtain elsewhere all make us recommend against feeding mushrooms to your hamster.
+There are many proponents on the internet who will argue that small amounts of mushrooms are perfectly fine for hamsters, and while that may be true, it may also not be—we just don’t know.